 ISO 14971 assist the manufacturers of the medical device to identify the hazards associated with the medical device.

-Risk Management is an integral part of the Quality Management System.
+Risk Management for Medical Device is an integral part of the Medical Device Quality Management System (MD-QMS).

-Risk Management includes establishment, implementation, documentation and maintenance of ongoing processes for:
+Risk Management for Medical Device includes establishment, implementation, documentation and maintenance of ongoing processes of Medical Device:

 For each type of medical device, the Medical device Risk Management file is maintained.